Ernie Accorsi: Consultant career

 On November 9, 2012, Accorsi was hired by the Carolina Panthers as a consultant after general manager Marty Hurney was fired.

 On December 29, 2014, it was announced that Accorsi had been hired by the Chicago Bears as a consultant for their general manager search after Phil Emery was fired.
 That search resulted in the hiring of Ryan Pace.

-On November 25, 2015, Accorsi was named a consultant for the Detroit Lions' search for a new General Manager.
+On November 25, 2015, Accorsi was named a consultant for the Detroit Lions' search for a new general manager.

 Accorsi was named as a special adviser to the team on January 10, 2016, after he assisted the Lions in their search for general manager Bob Quinn.

 On December 4, 2017, John Mara stated in a press conference that Accorsi would assist the New York Giants in hiring a replacement for former general manager Jerry Reese.

 On January 9, 2019, Michael Bidwill stated in a press conference that Accorsi had assisted the Arizona Cardinals in hiring Kliff Kingsbury as head coach.

+Accorsi was a member of the 13-person panel that selected the Top 100 Players in Giants history.